akeneo/pim-helpcenter/content/md/products-super-power/review-products-proposal.md

 To approve a change:
 1. Go to the products’ proposals list, in the `Activity` menu for example
-1. For the proposals with the `Waiting for approval` or `can be partially reviewed` status, if you have edit rights on the changes on values, a checkmark green button is displayed
+1. For the proposals with the `Waiting for approval` or `can be partially reviewed` status, if you have edit rights on values changed, a checkmark green button is displayed
     ![image](../img/Proposal_ApproveChange.png)
 1. Click on the button to approve the change
 1. You can add an optional comment for the contributor about your approval